 South of Los Olivos, north of Santa Barbara, you’ll find the Danish town of Solvang.
-Famous for their windmills, Danish style buildings, and wine tasting room; Solvang shouldn’t be missed.
+Famous for their windmills, Danish-style buildings, and wine tasting room; Solvang shouldn’t be missed.
 I preferred to drive up to Solvang early in the morning for breakfast, before heading further north to Los Olivos for the day.

 Santa Barbara Activities; What to Do, What to See, Where to Visit

 One of the most unique activities I participated in while visited Santa Barbara was making the drive to this mountainside western saloon, Cold Spring Tavern.
-Famous for their live music on the weekends, beer, and tri tip sandwiches.
+Famous for their live music on the weekends, beer, and tri-tip sandwiches.
 Where bikers come to gather and everyone leaves as friends, this activity is definitely not to be missed.

 If you’re visiting Santa Barbara during the week, the State Street Farmer’s Market closes down State Street while vendors set up shop.
 Held every Tuesday from 1600-1930 you can find everything from wine, vegetables, pies, honey, and more.
 There’s even a bar nearby, Wildcat Lounge, that serves “farm to bar” style cocktails on Tuesdays.
 One of their bartenders heads to the market when it opens and picks up a variety of herbs.
-They then craft farm to bar style cocktails using the herbs that were just bought.
+They then craft farm to bar-style cocktails using the herbs that were just bought.
 (I wouldn’t recommend hitting Wildcat unless you’re specifically going for this reason).

 Located near the ocean, but away from State Street, you’ll find an artsy community and the Urban Wine Trail in a place known as the Funk Zone.
 The Funk Zone is a recently renovated part of Santa Barbara and is now a vital part of the community.
-Here you’ll find boutiques, restaurants, wine tasting room, breweries, and more.
+Here you’ll find boutiques, restaurants, wine tasting rooms, breweries, and more.

-The most well known part of Santa Barbara is the main street in town, State Street.
+The most well-known part of Santa Barbara is the main street in town, State Street.
 Ending right on Stearns Wharf in the Pacific Ocean, State Street is where the most common attractions are found.
-You’ll find department stores such as Nordstrom’s and high end boutique stores here.
+You’ll find department stores such as Nordstrom’s and high-end boutique stores here.
 You’ll find the best ice cream shops, more wine tasting rooms, and loads of restaurants as you walk this street.
 Giving off a European vibe with outdoor cafes, State Street should definitely be on your list.